 HEAdesigns is a relatively new company in the high-end, low-volume production knife and EDC market.
 Still a fairly small operation right now, HEAdesigns is setting itself up for a future full of success.
 The brand gets its name from the initials of the original founder, Housam E. Abdelrahman, or Sam, as he prefers, and he says it’s a nod of respect towards his Father.
-It’s still early in the life of this growing brand, though Sam has a lot of experience to back it all up.
+It’s still early in the life of this growing brand, though they have a lot of experience to back it all up.
 With the philosophy of Design Different, HEAdesigns is poised to shock and delight with future products!

 Sam got his start in the knife making game selling individual, fully custom knives, out of his modest shop in New Jersey.
 Rewinding even further, we glean from his bio on HEAdesigns’ website that Sam has always had a knack for all things pocket-related.
 Even as a young thinker, Sam kept with him a notebook in which he was able to scribble and sketch his ideas and his dreams.
 Over a decade’s worth of experience and an engineering degree later, Sam finally felt he’d graduated to the level where he could effectively offer the world his greatest ideas.